 Costa Cruises - Final Grade: "F"

-Of Costa’s 12 ships, none have installed advanced sewage treatment systems, resulting in a grade of F for the company’s zero percent sewage treatment score.
-Five Costa ships have plug-in capability and scrubbers installed but only one ship actually docks at a port with shoreside power, earning Costa a D for air pollution reduction.
-No Costa ships traveled to Alaska between 2010 and 2014, earning Costa an ‘N/A’ in water quality compliance.
+Of Costa’s 14 ships, the newest build, Costa Venezia, has installed an advanced sewage treatment system, resulting in a grade of F for the company’s 7 percent sewage treatment score.
+Five Costa ships have plug-in capability but only one ship actually docks at a port with shoreside power, earning Costa an F for air pollution reduction.
+No Costa ships traveled to Alaska between 2010 and 2018, earning Costa an ‘N/A’ for water quality compliance.

 Costa Cruises - Cruise Ship Fleet